 Do a Safety Check

-While cleaning, it’s important to check your loved one’s home to make sure that it is a safe place for them to live.
+While cleaning, it’s important to check the senior’s home to make sure that it is a safe place for them to live.
 Add the following tasks to your list to reduce senior safety hazards:

 - Clean out the medicine cabinet and throw away expired medications